 - Fulfill Reading Proficiency requirement by verifying ONE of the following: (The most recent score or grade will be utilized.)
 Reading Assessment: placed out of a reading course.
 RDG 098 with a “C” or better.
 (ENG 105 with “C” or better prior to Fall 2002)

 - Fulfill Math Proficiency requirement by verifying ONE of the following: (The most recent score or grade will be utilized.)
-Place into elementary algebra or higher using SVCC placement or ACT score.
-Successful completion of MAT 072 or a higher level math course.
+Place into MAT 106 or 081 or higher using SVCC placement or ACT score.
+Successful completion of MAT 075 or a higher level math course.
 Equivalent math course at another college or university with a grade of "C" or better.

 - Fulfill Writing Proficiency requirement by verifying ONE of the following: (The most recent score or grade will be utilized.)
 Writing Assessment: placed into ENG 101 using SVCC Placement or ACT score.
 ENG 099 with a “C” or better.
 (ENG 100 with a “C” or better prior to Fall 2002) ENG 101 or the equivalent with a “C” or better.

 - Meet with the health career education counselor and develop an academic progression plan.

 - File a current Nursing application form with the Dean of Health Professions.

 - Submit two letters of recommendation to the Dean of Health Professions.
 Further admission information is available in the Admission Handbook.

 - All new applicants and re-applicants to the nursing program must take the ATI TEAS test.

 - TEAS testing must be completed prior to the application deadline date.

 - Testing will included areas of Reading, English, Mathematics and Science.